 Some of the other considerations your company must decide upon include: Software distribution in foreign countries; establish foreign market vendors; registration; advertising and marketing your new localized Software.

 Interpreting for Technical professionals requires the knowledge of proprietary and industry-specific terminology; and sensitivity to cultural pitfalls of conducting business in foreign languages.
-ATP Interpreters prepare for interpreting assignments by reviewing company glossaries, presenters notes, papers and website references.
+ATP Interpreters prepare for interpreting assignments by reviewing company glossaries, presenters’ notes, papers, and website references.
 Our network of Interpreters have collectively worked on hundreds of thousands of legal proceedings in venues throughout North America and overseas.
-Moreover, through our international network of approximately 5,000 supplementary team members and affiliates, ATP is able to provide Interpreters in any location around the world.
+Moreover, through our international network of approximately 5,000 supplementary team members and affiliates, ATP provides Interpreters in any location around the world.

 ATP routinely provides Accredited and Certified Federal and State Court Interpreters, as well as Certified ASL (American Sign Language) Interpreters for United States Federal and State Courts’ Proceedings, Depositions and International Conferences.

-A combination of personalized attention and a meticulous review process, with linguists for each document translation, insures that you receive accurate translations.
-Every document we translate is GUARANTEED against Errors & Omissions, and can be certified or notarized for acceptance by any court or government agency.
+A combination of personalized attention and a meticulous review process, with linguists for each document translation, ensures that you receive accurate translations.
+Every document we translate is GUARANTEED against Errors & Omissions and can be certified or notarized for acceptance by any court or government agency.

 Technology Insurance and Confidentiality